datanav/docs/system/salesforce.rst

     ---
     **SuperOffice**

-    CRM system, combining all customer-facing processes – sales, marketing and customer service – into one technology stack.
+    SuperOffice is a CRM system, combining all customer-facing processes – sales, marketing and customer service – into one technology stack.
     .. link-button:: system/superoffice
         :type: ref
         :text: Read more